jp-sypniewski/JPACRUDProject/README.md

 This project contains a Spring Boot framework connected to a JPA project such that the user can perform CRUD on a single table MySQL database.

+The database consists of two tables, with all users able to perform CRUD on only Book objects.
+A Book has a title (String), completion status (boolean complete, incomplete), and inventory status (avail, reserved, out).
+The user is presented with the index screen where a film can be searched by ID, or the user can go to a page with a form to create a new book.
+If the user locates a film by searching for ID, then the film title, completion status, and inventory status are all shown.
+On that page, the user can update both inventory status and completion status.
+The user can also delete the film, or opt to edit all fields of that particular film.

 #### Concepts

 - MySQL database creation